strykeforce/wallEYE/README.md

 This section documents how to easily distribute wallEYE to OrangePis on the robot.

-On your PC, run `git daemon --base-path=. --export-all` in the wallEYE folder.
-SSH into the orangepi and run `git pull git://[YOUR_IP]/wallEYE`
+On your PC, run `git daemon --base-path=. --export-all` in the wallEYE folder (after committing) SSH into the orangepi and run `git pull git://[YOUR_IP]/wallEYE`